 A cappella Zoo expects a variety of perspectives to influence the directions we grow and the work we select for publication.
-We're looking for new long-distance readers to join the editorial board for the winter submission period for the production of Issue 14.
+We're looking for new long-distance readers to join the editorial board for the winter submission period for the production of a queer anthology.

-Each Reader will review an average of 10-20 submissions per week during the months of July and August.
+Each Reader will review 5-15 submissions per week during the months of March-April-May.
 Submissions are accessed and reviewed online via Submittable.
 Once joining the editorial board, Readers are not permitted to submit work for consideration.

 COMPENSATION: All board members are volunteers.
 Readers are listed on the masthead & receive a free print issue.